-a) at least 18 hours taken from elective subjects of the final vear of the Bachelor of Surveying course;
+a) at least 18 hours taken from elective subjects of the final year of the Bachelor of Surveying course;

 b) the remainder made up from any subjects required as prerequisites for a) above and any combination of subjects offered by the University and approved by the Head of School for the individual program of study.
 Such approval would require that the student follow a particular sequence of subjects within a given subject area.
-Subjects offered by Sydney University and Macquarie University may also be taken subject to approval by the Head of School.
+Subjects offered by the University of Sydney and Macquarie University may also be taken subject to approval by the Head of School.